Mr-Syntax1/Mr-Syntax1/README.md

 🤝 I regularly upload front-end UI ideas, mini projects, and experiments and Python scripts.

-👨‍💻 You can find all my web projects here: GitHub – Mr‑Syntax1
+👨‍💻 You can find all my projects here: GitHub – Mr‑Syntax1

-💬 Ask me about HTML, CSS, JavaScript, Tailwind CSS, React, or front‑end workflow.

 📫 Contact me at: maam98617@gmail.com